dmahajan980/gsoc20WorkLog/index.md

   <img src="https://i.imgur.com/uPubqlO.png" />
   <p align="center">
     <i>
-      Apart from the satisfaction that came with passing the evaluation :relieved:, I became happier after reading these notes :sparkling_heart:<br>
+      Apart from the satisfaction that came with passing the evaluation 😌, I became happier after reading these notes ❤️<br>
-      Having a mentor like mine is truly a blessing :raised_hands::sparkles:
+      Having a mentor like mine is truly a blessing 🙌✨
     </i>
   </p>
 </p>